-Use the illustrations and details in a text to describe its key ideas.
+RL 1.7 Use illustrations and details to understand main ideas.